Page Not Found

 MSc Thesis, 2024

-This is my MSc thesis, where I analysed a recent proof of the fact that a stationary, non-ergodic, quadratic and locally-optimal 2D Poisson matching does not exist.
+I analyse a recent proof of the fact that a stationary, non-ergodic, quadratic and locally-optimal 2D Poisson matching does not exist.

 Peer Tutoring, Imperial College London, Department of Mathematics, 2022